jenniione/jenniione.github.io/_posts/2024-03-27-binomial_distribution_en.md

 \end{split}
 $$

-## The Normal Approximation to the Binomial Distribution
+## Approximation of the Binomial Distribution to a Normal Distribution
-As we adjust the parameters of the binomial distribution, let's explore the various shapes it can exhibit.
-There are numerous simulatiors accessible online for this purpose, such as the "Parameters of the Binomial Distribution" simulation by shanlee on GeoGebra.
+Let's observe how the binomial distribution changes by freely altering its parameters, easily verified through various online simulations, including the GeoGebra "Parameters of the Binomial Distribution (shanlee)" simulation.

-What transformation does the binomial distribution undergo as $$n$$, the number of trials, continues to increase?
+As the number of trials increases, what happens to the binomial distribution?

 <p align="center">
   <img src="https://raw.githubusercontent.com/jenniione/jenniione.github.io/master/pics/binomial_distribution/binomial distribution to normal distribution.png">
 </p>

-When conducting 50 coin flips, one can observe that the resulting distribution resembles the **bell shape** of a normal distribution.
-However, by operating the simulation directly, it's discernible that this approximation is **only feasible when the values of $$n$$ and $$p$$ are not extreme**.
-If $$n$$ is too small, or if $$n$$ is sufficiently large but $$p$$ is too small or too large, the shape deviates significantly from that of a normal distribution.
+ For example, after conducting 50 coin flips, we can see the distribution resembles a **bell-shaped** normal distribution.
+However, direct simulation shows this is **only feasible when values of $$n$$ and $$p$$ are not extreme**.
+If $$n$$ is too small, or $$n$$ is large but $$p$$ is very small or large, the shape diverges significantly from a normal distribution.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jenniione/jenniione.github.io/master/pics/binomial_distribution/small n.png">